oracle/bpftune/FEATURE_PLAN.md

  - add support for adding BPF programs via skeleton
  - add support for specifying tunables associated with tuner
  - bpftune systemd service specification
+ - add support for legacy tuner fallback; if the system does not support BPF features required, fall back to legacy version of tuner if available.
  - switch off tuners on per-ns basis; we should not switch off global tuners if someone fiddles with a tunable in a network namespace; make sure we have per-namespace disable for tuners.